Survivor: Edge of Extinction: Future appearances

-Aubry Bracco and Rick Devens are set to compete on Survivor 50: In the Hands of Fans.
+Aubry Bracco and Rick Devens returned to compete on Survivor 50: In the Hands of the Fans.

-Outside of Survivor, Chris Underwood competed on the second season of The Challenge: USA.
+Outside of Survivor, Chris Underwood competed on and won the second season of The Challenge: USA.
+Devens is currently competing on season 28 of Big Brother.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 The 14 new players and four returning players were divided into two tribes of nine: Kama and Manu.
 At Kama, the new players aligned against returnees Aubry and Joe but avoided Tribal Council, while at Manu, returnees David and Kelley struck up an uneasy truce to control early votes, aided by their respective closest allies, Rick and Lauren.
 After the tribe swap, Aubry was voted out, while Kelley turned on David to eliminate Rick.
 Players who were voted out were given a chance to head to a secluded island, the Edge of Extinction, for a chance to return to the game; at the merge, Rick won a competition and rejoined the game.

 After the merge, the Kama majority alliance voted out Joe before turning on each other, leading to a series of short-term coalitions to eliminate common threats, including David and Kelley.
 Rick emerged as the biggest remaining target, but stayed in the game after winning immunity challenges and playing hidden immunity idols.
 Wardog was the strategic force of the old Manu alliance, while Ron was the strategic force of the old Kama alliance, which caused both to get blindsided by an emerging four-person alliance of Lauren, Victoria, Aurora, and Gavin.
 However, Lauren then led the charge to blindside Aurora, and then Victoria, both for being big threats to win.

 When five players remained, Chris, who had been on the Edge of Extinction since Day 8, won the final re-entry challenge and returned to the game.
 Chris convinced Lauren to play her hidden immunity idol on him, successfully played an idol on himself and won the final immunity challenge to earn a spot at the final Tribal Council, only to give up his immunity so he could face Rick in the fire-making challenge; Chris defeated Rick to join Julie and Gavin at the Final Tribal Council.

 At the Final Tribal Council, Julie was largely ignored due to playing with her emotions, and not strategy.
 She explained her case saying she had tight bonds with Ron and others and said she was the reason why Julia was sent home.
 Gavin was praised for his social game, effective use of the Extra Vote, and his immunity wins, but playing a relatively safe strategic game, with no big moves.
 Chris said that even though he was only in the game for 13 days, he made big moves by opting to go into the fire-making challenge, use of multiple idols, and making great social bonds with the people on Edge of Extinction.
 Because of this, Chris won in a 9–4–0 vote over Gavin and Julie.